Definition: Defining the Meaning of 2014 Paralympics

 The composition of the Sochi 2014 Management, its regulations as well as the composition of the Supervisory Board were approved by the Presidential Council for the Development of Physical Culture and Sport, Excellence in Sports, and the Preparation and Execution of the 2014 XXII Olympic Winter Games and XI Paralympic Winter Games.

-The dates for the 2014 Olympic and Paralympic Games are:
+The dates for the 2014 Olympic and Paralympic Games were:

 - XXII Olympic Winter Games - Friday 7, February - Sunday, 23 February 2014